 - Beat in eggs, vanilla, and peppermint extract.2 large eggs, ½ teaspoon pure vanilla extract, ¾ teaspoon peppermint extract

 - Stir in the flour, baking powder, and salt.
 Cover dough and chill in the refrigerator for least one hour.2½ cups all-purpose flour, 1 teaspoon baking powder, ½ teaspoon salt

 - Roll out dough on floured surface to ¼ inch thick,dusting dough and rolling pin with flour as needed.
 Place any dough not being cut into the fridge to stay cool.

 - Cut into rounds with a 2-inch round cookie cutter, or any similarly-sized cookie cutter of your choice.
-Place cookies 1 inch apart on cookie sheets lined with parchment paper or a silicone baking mat.
+Place cookies 1 inch apart on prepared cookie sheets.

 - Bake 8 minutes in preheated oven.
 Cool completely on a wire rack.

 - Microwave heavy cream for 30-45 seconds in microwave-safe bowl until hot.6 tablespoon heavy whipping cream

 - Add white chocolate and whisk to slowly melt chocolate, heating another 10 seconds if necessary, until smooth.
 Whisk in peppermint extract.8 oz white baking chocolate, ½ teaspoon peppermint extract